AyoubCoding21/ElectroBench/README.md

 In the screen is rendered a teapot and then applying the shaders on them.

-In 0.3, We are using Disney PBR specular term, Lambertian diffuse term and ambient occulsion sampling with noising and we are loading 4 M4A1 obj with 5 textures into the screen, you can zoom-in by scrolling up and zoom-out by scrolling down.
+In 0.3, We are using Cook-Torance specular term, Lambertian diffuse term, GGX, SSAO, Spherical Harmonics lighting, God rays, ambient occulsion sampling with noising, vignette effect, rim and frensel lighting then we load 4 M4A1 object files with 6 textures into the screen, you can zoom-in by scrolling up and zoom-out by scrolling down.

+You can move the camera by long-clicking and moving the mouse.

 It's recommended in the benchmark that you zoom in into the maximum in v0.3 to maximize GPU utilisation.